 As part of its deliberations, the SSC obtained further information on the role and time commitment expected for the GNSO representative of the EC Admin and submitted its unanimous recommendations to the GNSO Council on [date].

-The GNSO Council has reviewed this recommendations.
+The GNSO Council has reviewed this recommendation.

 RESOLVED,